On the UC and UC* properties and the existence of best proximity points in metric spaces: Preliminaries

-\begin{Def} (\cite{Eldred-Veeramani}) Let $(X,\rho)$ be a metric space, $A$ and $B$ be subsets of $X$.
-We say that the map $T:A\cup B\to A\cup B$ be a cyclic contraction map if it is a cyclic map and satisfies the inequality
+\begin{definition} (\cite{Eldred-Veeramani}) Let $(X,\rho)$ be a metric space, $A$ and $B$ be subsets of $X$.
+We say that the map $T:A\cup B\to A\cup B$ is a cyclic contraction map, if it is a cyclic map and satisfies the inequality